Gemma Hunt

-Gemma Hunt (born 1 April 1982) is a British presenter who also used to be on the CBBC TV series Xchange.
+Gemma Hunt (born 1 April 1982) is a British presenter best known for presenting the children's competition show Swashbuckle, from 2013 to 2022.
+She also presented the CBBC TV series Xchange.

 CBBC

 Hunt joined the CBBC continuity team in 2002, since then she has presented on the CBBC Channel and also on BBC One and BBC Two.
 In 2004, she was noticed by CBBC series Xchange and later became a presenter until its close in 2006.
 She continued to present CBBC until its revamp in 2007.
 As well as her presenting duties she has made guest appearances on Blue Peter and Smile.
 More recently she guest presented the food special of Best of Friends alongside Ortis Deley.
 She has filmed a series with Barney Harwood for CBBC called Barney's Barrier Reef, which began airing on Monday 12 January 2009 at 7:30 on BBC Two.
 The show returned for a second series, now entitled Barney's Latin America.
-She also made a guest appearance live on the CBBC Channel in Office on 5 August 2010 and was the main presenter on Swashbuckle.
+She is the main presenter on Swashbuckle.